 - Elmwood Bike Blvd (Packard to Edgewood)

-The City of Ann Arbor, working alongside the Ann Arbor Downtown Development Authority (DDA), will reconfigure several city streets beginning the week of Aug.
-10, 2020, to implement City Council's commitment to vision zero, carbon neutrality, equity and access.
+The City of Ann Arbor, working alongside the Ann Arbor Downtown Development Authority (DDA), reconfigured several city streets to implement City Council's commitment to vision zero, carbon neutrality, equity and access.
 These changes are part of the city's Healthy Streets pilot program and the DDA's People Friendly Streets project.
 These changes will be in place through Nov.
-10, during which time DDA and city staff will monitor the effectiveness of the road alterations.
+10, 2020, during which time DDA and city staff will monitor the effectiveness of the road alterations.
 The streets that will undergo this treatment are:

 - Miller Avenue/Catherine Street from First Street to Division Street — Removal of turning lanes and parking; addition of two-way separated bikeway on the north side of the street.

 - Division Street — Two-way separated bikeway from Packard to Broadway Street and across the bridge.